Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Azure-Blob-Store.md

 storage account or use an existing container.
 You should also note that the directory you want to use in that container, either by creating a new directory in the container, or using an existing one.
-For the purposes of this guide, the Azure storage account name is called `AZURE_ACCOUNT`, the container in that storage account is called `AZURE_CONTAINER` and the directory in that bucket is called `AZURE_DIRECTORY`.
+For the purposes of this guide, the Azure storage account name is called `AZURE_ACCOUNT`, the container in that storage account is called `AZURE_CONTAINER` and the directory in that container is called `AZURE_DIRECTORY`.
 For more information about Azure storage account, Please see [here](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account).